pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 ??? example "Generating the Example Data"
     Here is the `MAD-X` script that will generate the example data used in this walk-through.
     It sets up a simple LHC configuration using files from `afs`, performs tracking and outputs a file named `trackone`.
+    The script can be copy-pasted with a click in the top right of its box.

     For anyone without access to `afs`, you can find these files in our [MESS][mess] repository, or can simply use one of your own.
     ```fortran